How Scientific and Scholarly Discoveries Fuel Academic Excellence

 6. People naturally think of research in terms of test tubes and lab coats.
 What other types of research are happening at the Heights?

 We have faculty across the University engaged in dynamic research, including Robin Fleming, who recently won a MacArthur Fellowship for her work in medieval history, and Michael Noone, who received a Gramophone Award for his work on early modern music in Spain.
-We have social science faculty exploring vital policy issues, the graduate school of social work’s research into disparities in health care, nursing’s research into infectious diseases, and in education, we have prominent researchers partnering with local school districts and others to improve learning outcomes.
+We have social science faculty exploring vital policy issues, the School of Social Work’s research into disparities in health care, nursing’s research into infectious diseases and, in education, we have prominent researchers partnering with local school districts and others to improve learning outcomes.